relativitydev/transfer-api-samples/README.md

 // The context object is used to decouple operations such as progress from other TAPI objects.
 TransferContext context = new TransferContext { StatisticsRateSeconds = .5 };
 ```
-You can set a number of options on the context object to for subscribing to events:
+You can set a number of options on the context object for subscribing to events:

 ```csharp
 context.TransferPathIssue += (sender, args) =>